awslabs/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Build_AWS_Health_Aware_Operation_Change_Process/3_test_change_process.md

 7. Leave all parameter in the **Specify parameters** page as default, and click the **Next** button.
 ![Section4 App Arch](/Operations/200_Build_AWS_Health_Aware_Operation_Change_Process/Images/section4_specify_parameters_next_button.png)

 8. Review the configuration information in the **Review and submit** page, scroll down to the bottom of the page and click the **Submit for approval** button.
-Then the request has been successfully submitted when you see there's a green banner shows up at the top of the page.
+The request has been successfully submitted when a green banner shows at the top of the page.
 ![Section3 App Arch](/Operations/200_Build_AWS_Health_Aware_Operation_Change_Process/Images/section3_submit_for_approval_button_normal.png)

 You will also receive an SNS email notification regarding the successful submission of the change request.